 Rhonda Gouge returns in 2017 with a program on the music of the Toe River Valley.
-From famous musicians like Del McCoury, Nathan Stuart, Clarence Greene, and Fiddlin’ Steve Ledford to local legends like Red Wilson, Mitchell County’s musical history is rich and Rhonda Gouge has played a big part in preserving and promoting the songs and performers who have made it special.
+From famous musicians like Del McCoury, Nathan Stuart, Clarence Greene, Sr., and Clarence Greene, Jr., and Fiddlin’ Steve Ledford to local legends like Red Wilson, Mitchell County’s musical history is rich and Rhonda Gouge has played a big part in preserving and promoting the songs and performers who have made it special.

 She will discuss several musicians and play samples of their work as part of the presentation, plus she will answer questions and share stories with the audience.
 Come ready to tap your toes and enjoy good old-time music!

 Rhonda Gouge has been playing and performing in the region since the 1970s, She is a Mitchell County native and has been performing gospel and bluegrass favorites along with teaching musicians.
 She presented a program on church music for MCHS in 2016.

 Harris Middle School Auditorium

 2017 is the 100th anniversary of Spruce Pine having a school named after W.T.
 Harris.
 Chris Hollifield, an 8th grade teacher at Harris Middle School, has been gathering the history of the various schools that have borne the Harris name and will share stories about the people, places, and events that have made Harris schools a mainstay in the community for a century.